 The Water (Prevention and Control of Pollution) Act, 1974 the first of a series of legislation passed by the Government of India pertaining to regulation of environmental aspects in the country.
 Rising water pollution due to industrial and domestic activities became a cause of concern, leading to the enaction of this legislation.
 This Act was followed by the Air (Prevention and Control of Pollution) Act, 1981, Environment Protection Act, 1986, Noise Pollution (Regulation and Control) Rules, 2000, and Municipal Solid Wastes (Management and Handling) Rules, 2000 (the last one was recently replaced by Solid Waste Management Rules (SWM), 2016).
-This post is a summary of the important aspects of the Water (Prevention and Control of Pollution) Act, 1974.
+This post is a summary of the Water (Prevention and Control of Pollution) Act, 1974.

 It is important to note that under the Indian Constitution, Water is a state subject.
 The Central Government cannot pass any legislation pertaining to state subjects unless such a legislation is approved by State Governments.
 This Act was passed after a majority of states of India (Assam, Bihar, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir, Karnataka, Kerala, Madhya Pradesh, Rajasthan, Tripura and West Bengal and the Union territories) accepted this legislation.

-Aim of the Act
+Aim of the Water Act

 This is an Act to “provide for the prevention and control of water pollution and the maintaining or restoring of wholesomeness of water, for the establishment, with a view to carrying out the purposes aforesaid, of Boards for the prevention and control of water pollution, for conferring on and assigning to such Boards powers and functions relating thereto and for matters connected therewith.”

 To simplify this statement, this Act covers the following aspects of regulating water resources in the country: